zakrywilson/TLE/README.md

 This builder enforces the correct construction of a TLE.
 The [TLEBuilder](https://github.com/zakrywilson/TLE/blob/master/src/main/java/com/zakrywilson/astro/tle/TLEBuilder.java) class implements a variant of the builder pattern which enforces the user to, at a minimum, pass in the required elements into the builder for valid TLE construction.
 Once the required elements have been received, the `BuildStep#build()` method will be available.
 Part of this builder pattern's implementation is the use of *steps* which is a polymorphic procedural mitigation of the TLE's construction.
 For example, `SatelliteNumberStep#setSatelliteNumber(int)` returns the one option of `InternationalDesignatorStep#setInternationalDesignator(String)` which returns two options of `EpochStep#setEpoch(int, double)` or `EpochStep#setEpoch(long)`, and so forth.
 Once all the required steps have been completed, `BuildStep#build()` will be available for the TLE to be built.
 When the TLE is allowed to be built, the optional elements will also be available to be set, such as *classification* and *ephemeris type*.

+Note: there is also no checksum step: checksums are calculated when the TLE lines are generated.

 The list of steps in order (after calling `TLEBuilder#newBuilder()` or `TLEBuilder#newBuilder(String)`):

 1. **Satellite number step**